An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Introduction

-To reach our sensitivity goal, a highly intense pulsed muon beamline is constructed by using an 8\,GeV, 3.2\,kW pulsed proton beam from the J-PARC Main Ring, and over $10^9$ muons are expected to stop in the muon target every second.
-With these muons, a lot of undesirable background particles make hits in the detectors.
-The hit rate in the CTH is significantly large.
-It is mainly caused by low-energy electrons from photon interactions at the structure of the detector system.
-Some of them make many CTH hits by an electron track enough for the four-fold coincidence.
-An accidental coincidence rate in the CTH is also high.
-A simulation study indicates that the background trigger rate when using the four-fold coincidence method is more than 90\,kHz.
-The data acquisition (DAQ) system, however, requires a trigger rate of less than 26\,kHz; the conversion-electron event can be missed due to the DAQ dead time.
-To solve this issue, we have developed an online trigger system called the COMET trigger (COTTRI) system, where the CDC-hit information is utilized with machine learning (ML) technique~\cite{phdthesis:ewen,trigger-ieee-proc,trigger-eps-hep-proc}.
-The low-energy electrons making CTH hits hardly reach the CDC due to the magnetic field.
-The CTH-hit positions have less correlation to a hit pattern in the CDC, and therefore, the use of the CDC-hit information contributes to the trigger-rate reduction.
-The requirement of the trigger rate is set to be less than 13\,kHz including a safety factor of two.
+In order to solve this issue, we have developed an online trigger system called the COMET trigger (COTTRI) system, where the CDC-hit information is classified using machine learning (ML) techniques~\cite{phdthesis:ewen,trigger-ieee-proc,trigger-eps-hep-proc}.
+The low-energy electrons which result in accidental trigger due to CTH hits hardly reach the CDC due to the magnetic field.
+Such CTH-hit positions have less correlation to a hit pattern in the CDC, and therefore, the use of the CDC-hit information contributes to the trigger-rate reduction.
+The maximum allowed trigger rate is set to be 13\,kHz including a safety factor of two.
 The trigger latency of the full system is required to be less than 7$\,\mathrm{\mu s}$.
 This value comes from a buffer size of 8.5$\,\mathrm{\mu s}$ on the RECBE board and a recorded event window of 1.1$\,\mathrm{\mu s}$.

+The conceptual design was studied in Ref.~\cite{trigger-eps-hep-proc} and showed promising results.
+Since then, the simulation study has been repeated with higher statistics to optimize the parameters and obtain more precise estimations.
+In addition, we have developed a new board based on a field programmable gate array (FPGA) and tested the full chain performance.
 Here, we show the hardware logic of the trigger system, the trigger algorithm of the COTTRI system, the expected system performance, and the trigger-related electronics.

-\section{COMET trigger system}
+\section{COMET Trigger System}